markwkidd/cushaw-handbook/growing/garden-bed-prep.md

    - Rake the area to create a smooth, level surface
    - Remove any remaining large clumps or roots
    - Create slight mounds or raised areas if drainage is a concern

-### Growing Tips:
-- This squash variety prefers warm soil temperatures (around 70°F)
-- Plant after the last frost date in your region
-- Space plants 3-4 feet apart in rows 6-8 feet apart
-- Provide support like trellises for vertical growth